lakshyarao22/alexa/Code-Based-Linking----Configuration-Update-Guide.md

 2. `cblAuthDelegate` - This is a new configuration object that specifies parameters for CBLAuthDelegate.
 This object has one required value:
    * databaseFilePath - The absolute path / file-name specifying where CBLAuthDelegate should persist data.

-For more detailed instructions, please consult the quick start guide for your platform:
+For detailed instructions on authorizing your product with code based linking, please consult the "run and authorize" section of the quick start guide for your platform:

 * [Linux Reference Guide](https://github.com/alexa/avs-device-sdk/wiki/Linux-Reference-Guide)
 * [Ubuntu Linux Quick Start Guide](https://github.com/alexa/avs-device-sdk/wiki/Ubuntu-Linux-Quick-Start-Guide)
 * [macOS Quick Start Guide](https://github.com/alexa/avs-device-sdk/wiki/macOS-Quick-Start-Guide)